jacobjma/fourier-scale-calibration/README.md

 # fourier-scale-calibration
-Calibrate images of periodic structures based using an automated Fourier space algorithm
+Calibrate images of periodic structures using an automated Fourier space algorithm